vamsibrp/vamsibrp.github.io/_posts/2021-01-06-numpy-features-in-short.markdown

 {% endhighlight %}

-`Stacking is a process where we stack up two matrices one on the top of the other or one beside the other`
+`Stacking` is a process where we stack up two matrices one on the top of the other or one beside the other

-with vstack arrays are concatenated along axis 0
+with vstack, arrays are concatenated along axis 0

-with hstack arrays are concatenated along axis 1
+with hstack, arrays are concatenated along axis 1

-The function column_stack stacks 1D arrays as columns into a 2D array.
+The function column_stack, stacks 1D arrays as columns into a 2D array.
 It is equivalent to hstack only for 2D arrays

 ![1Dimension-stacking](/images/1D.png)